Skip to main content

 The Library building in front of the Meadows (top left) and George Square to the right.

-Architectural differentiation was starting to emerge with influential ideas taken from designers in Europe and America.
+During this time, the higher education system was undergoing a major transition to cope with a post-war population surge, and to deal with the future demands of an advancing economy.
+UK politicians were guaranteeing national prosperity with new workforce skills and, from 1960 to 1970, 22 universities became 46, and student numbers more than doubled from just over 100,000 to 220,000.
+New buildings were essential to securing manageable futute growth.
+Architectural differentiation started to emerge with influential ideas taken from Europe and America.
 Lionel Brett (1957) spoke of taxonomy between collegiate and non-collegiate institutions; the University Town, the Planners Precinct and the University in a Garden.
 Categories that might be viewed as a little specific, ambiguous even, as one might argue that Edinburgh falls across each.
-By 1960, Spence had stepped back from his planning role due to other commissions and projects.
-At this time, Sir Robert Matthew (1906-1975), was Edinburgh’s first Professor of Architecture (a post he held until 1968 and which he managed with his private practice RMJM; co-founded with Percy Johnson-Marshall’s brother Stirrat in 1956), continued with the campus redevelopment which he’d been working together with Spence.
-The responsibility then moved to Percy Johnson-Marshall (1915-1993),to ensure that the overall layout, designation of sites, harmonisation of finishes, landscaping, and external works were completed with a cohesive finish.
+By 1960, Spence had stepped back from his planning role due to other projects.
+Sir Robert Matthew (1906-1975), Edinburgh’s first Professor of Architecture (a post he held until 1968 and which he managed with his private practice RMJM; co-founded with Percy Johnson-Marshall’s brother Stirrat in 1956) continued the campus’ redevelopment.
+Responsibility then moved to Percy Johnson-Marshall (1915-1993) to ensure that the overall layout, designation of sites, harmonisation of finishes, landscaping, and external works were cohesively finished.

 1